processing/p5.js-web-editor/developer_docs/testing.md

 Find more commands in the [Jest documentation](https://jestjs.io/docs/cli).

-## When to run tests

-Are they actually being run automaticlly???

 ## Why write tests
 - Good place to start if you're learning the codebase because it's harder to mess up production code
 - Benefits all future contributors by allowing them to check their changes for errors